CIA Induction in DBA/1 Mice

 Mild swelling of entire paw.

-3 Swelling of entire paw.
+3 Swelling of entire paw and some toes.

 4 Severe swelling of entire paw and all toes,